boedegoat/LLM-Chatbot/README.md

 - Utilizing ICP blockchain for seamless and decentralized transactions.
 - Building a community-driven space for collaboration and knowledge sharing.
 - With Hacktrilize, hackathon participants and organizers can focus on what truly matters: creating and innovating. 🚀

+## 🔮 Future Plans
+To further enhance the Hacktralize platform, we plan to introduce the following features:​

+### 📜 Code Template Library: An AI-powered code generator, inspired by platforms like v0.dev, to provide users with customizable code templates for accelerating project development.​

+### 🔒 AI Security Auditing: Implement AI-driven security audits to ensure the integrity and safety of projects developed during hackathons.​

+### 💳 Team Wallet Manager: A comprehensive tool for managing team finances, including:​

+- Wallet Overview:​

+- Member Management:​

+- Transaction History:​

+- Fund Withdrawal:​

+- ICP-Based Transactions: Ensuring secure and decentralized financial management.

 ## 🤝 How to Contribute
 1. Fork the repository